On quivers, spectral networks and black holes: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Giulio Bonelli, Lotte Hollands, Cristoforo Iossa, Robin Karlsson, Oleg Lisovyy, Andrew Neitzke, Benjamin Withers, Alessandro Tanzini and Sasha Zhiboedov for useful discussions.
+We would like to thank Giulio Bonelli, Yasuyuki Hatsuda, Lotte Hollands, Cristoforo Iossa, Robin Karlsson, Oleg Lisovyy, Andrew Neitzke, Benjamin Withers, Alessandro Tanzini and Sasha Zhiboedov for useful discussions.
 We are particularly grateful to Cristoforo Iossa for his numerous clarifications on \cite{Bonelli:2022ten}, to Robin Karlsson for his careful reading of the draft and insightful feedback, and to Andrew Neitzke for kindly sharing an updated version of the code for drawing spectral networks.
+We would also like to thanks an anonymous referee for insightful comments.
 The work of AG and QH is partially supported by the Swiss National Science Foundation Grant No. 185723 and the NCCR SwissMAP.